There are a number of different resources and services available to help keep our community safe and provide support to community members.

 Community and Legal Aid Services Program (CLASP) is an interdisciplinary Student Legal Aid Service Society with students from Osgoode Hall Law School and the School of Social Work at York University.
 Under the supervision of lawyers and the Community Outreach Counsellor, students give client referrals, summary advice, and representation.

-Osgoode Mediation Centre (OMC) is a dedicated group of law students from Osgoode Hall Law School in Toronto, Ontario, Canada providing Free Mediation Services and Conflict Resolution Training to the community surrounding York University with specialization in Youth Conflict, Housing Conflict and Family Conflict.
+Osgoode Mediation Clinic (OMC) is a dedicated group of law students from Osgoode Hall Law School in Toronto, Ontario, Canada providing Free Mediation Services and Conflict Resolution Training to the community surrounding York University with specialization in Youth Conflict, Housing Conflict and Family Conflict.

 The Lost and Found office is operated by goSAFE Staff.